San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 TIP: If you are visiting the San Diego area in spring (March to May), don’t miss Carlsbad Flower Fields.

-Below you can see the map indicating all the places mentioned in this San Diego itinerary for three days.
+Here is the map indicating all the places mentioned in this 3-day San Diego itinerary.

 If you have more than 3 days in San Diego, I suggest seeing the same places mentioned above, but at a much slower pace.
 If you have enough time, I recommend allocating an entire day for places such as SeaWorld, San Diego Zoo, Legoland California, and the Hop-on-Hop-Off Trolley Tour.